How to Clear and Prevent Metal stains in a Swimming Pool

 2. Use the Chlorine Tablet (Trichlor) Test for Organic Stains

 If you can't find ascorbic acid to do the test, you can use a chlorine tablet (trichlor) to determine if it's an organic stain.
-Place a chlorine tablet on the stain for a few minutes; if the stain lightens and clears, you are dealing with an organic stain, which you can remove by raising the free chlorine (FC) level to a given shock level that can range from 10ppm going upwards.
+Place a chlorine tablet on the stain for a few minutes; if the stain lightens and clears, you are dealing with an organic stain, which you can remove by raising the free chlorine (FC) level to a given shock level, which can range from 10ppm going upwards.

 3. Perform Overnight Chlorine Lose Test (OCLT).

-Another test you can do to know what you are dealing with is the Overnight Chlorine Loss Test(OCLT).
+Another test you can take to determine what you are dealing with is the Overnight Chlorine Loss Test(OCLT).
 The copper stain is light green but might look like green algae.
 To do the test, chlorinate your pool as required in the evening when the sun is gone and take the Free Chlorine(FC) reading both in the evening of chlorination and the following morning.
 If you lose 0-1ppm of FC, it's not an organic stain but a metal stain; algae eat up lots of chlorine, and you will lose above 1ppm of FC overnight.

 2.)
 How to Clear Metal Stains in a Swimming Pool in Six Steps